Course Content

 Data Sources

-Oracle Scripts
+Data Scripts

-An oracle script is a turing-complete executable program that is at the heart of BandChain.
+A data script is a turing-complete executable program that is at the heart of BandChain.
 It encodes a set of raw data requests, which is then sent to the data sources, and aggregates the raw data returned from the data sources into a final report.

-When an oracle script is called and executed, a data proof is also produced.
+When a data script is called and executed, a data proof is also produced.
 This proof is a Merkle proof that shows the existence of the final result of the data request on BandChain.
 In addition to the actual result of the request, the proof also contains information on the request parameters such as the script hash, the time of execution and the number of validators that responded.
 This proof can then be used by any smart contract on other blockchains to verify that the existence of the data on BandChain and to retrieve the results stored.

 Prepare Phase